uk-gov-mirror/ONSdigital.The-Train/README.md

  * GET `/transaction`, specifying a `transactionId` parameter in the url to get the details of a transaction.

 By default the publisher will operate on temp directories.
 It prints out console messages about the configuration variables you can use to set up directories in production, or take a look at the `Configuration` class.

-## Encryption

-If you wish to encrypt transferred files until a transaction is committed, specify an `encryptionPassword` parameter in the url.
-This will be used to trigger AES encryption when files are written to disk.

-NB to secure the transfer of files to The Train, run it over HTTPS.
-Encryption functionality is provided for data written to disk between `publish` and `commit`.

-HTTP uploads are processed by Apache Commons Fileupload and, if stored as temp files, are transparently encrypted using classes based on the implementations provided in Commons Fileupload:

- * `EncryptedFileItemFactory`
- * `EncryptedFileItem`
- * `EncryptedDeferredOutputStream`

-The `EncryptedFileItemFactory` class ensures that any data written to disk as temp files are encrypted using a temporary AES key.

-File upload encryption is implicit and requires no adjustment to the way Fileupload is used.